djavorszky/advent-of-code-2021/day01/README.md

 In this example, there are `5` sums that are larger than the previous sum.

 Consider sums of a three-measurement sliding window.
 How many sums are larger than the previous sum?

+### ❄️ Solution

+Two alternate solutions:

+1. Iterate through the list of measurements in a 4-element window, keep the ones where the sum of the first three numbers are smaller than the sum of the second three numbers, and return the count.
+2. Two step process:
+    1. Iterate through the list of measurements in a 3-element window, sum each of these and collect them into a new list
+    2. Iterate through the new list of summed values in a two-element window, keep the ones where the second is larger than the first, then return the count.